manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   guard
 )

-As the name suggets, this class contains the security context, which means it contains data about the currently authenticated user.
+As the name suggests, this class contains the security context, which means it contains data about the currently authenticated user.
 And if SecurityContextHolder holder is empty the user is considered not authenticated.

 Note that this is the same class used to retrieve the userId inside the controllers.